Michael Caine is Alfie, a Cockney cad and a bounder who learns about love, life and more the hard way in 1960s London.

 The first impression of our leading character Alfie Elkins in the Alfie (1966) trailer is he’s a charming, lovable and comic scamp.
 It doesn’t last.
 The film tells of the anti-hero Cockney, working-class Alfie who never commits to anyone or anything in his life.
 Especially not the numerous married (and unmarried) ladies he’s bedded then discarded without a second thought.

 Alfie talks to you the audience via the fourth wall.
 Narrating his story as you watch his many sexcapades with many women throughout this London based 1960s British movie.
-The film based on Bill Naughton’s novel and play, which made it to Broadway with Terence Stamp in the titular role a few years before this movie.
+The film is based on Bill Naughton’s novel and play, which made it to Broadway with Terence Stamp in the titular role a few years before this movie.

 On rewatching this film set in London in the 1960s, I found Alfie much more dislikeable, self-centred and selfish than the trailer suggests, in time slowly becoming a nicer bloke just before the ending credits ran.
 Alfie’s character arc in this dramatisation feels more of a dramedy on the perils of promiscuity, as our anti-hero lead finds out to his cost.

 This 1960s film adaptation has Cockney born and bred Michael Caine as the confident and constantly cheating cad.
 Alfie giving us an uncensored, brutal but honest commentary via the fourth wall about the women – as “it” and “birds”- and his London life.
-This one of the first of Caine’s more controversial roles (at the time) due to an illegal abortion storyline.
+This is one of the first of Caine’s more controversial roles (at the time) due to an illegal abortion storyline.

 The film role was turned down by Richard Harris and Lawrence Harvey to name but two.
 However, this then daring role won Caine his first nomination for Best Actor in a Leading Role at the Oscars.
 This film garnered a further four nominations at this ceremony.